HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 Through the lens of this large data set, these are very low sample sizes-take these results with a grain of salt.
 However, `opsz` as the most common axis is notable, with `wght` and `wdth` trailing.
 In my experience, the introductory demos for variable fonts are usually weight-based.

-## Color conts might also be the future?
+## Color fonts might also be the future?

 (Graph Title: Percentage of Pages with Color Fonts; Source: 06.42)